agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

   :param observation: The original observation variables.
   :type observation: ms.Tensor
-  :return: A tupel that includes the outputs of the representation, action probabilities, and the action distribution.
+  :return: A tuple that includes the outputs of the representation, action probabilities, and the action distribution.
-  :rtype: tupel
+  :rtype: tuple

 .. py:function::
   xuance.mindspore.policies.categorical.SACDISPolicy.action(observation)